lichtner/laravel-mock-api/README.md

 }
 ```

-Everywhere in your code replace :
+Then everywhere in your code replace:

 ```php
 Http::get($url);